arafat-sayad/laravel-shopify/README.md

 docker-compose build app
 ```

-- note: Build the Images Manually
+**Note**: Build the Images Manually
 Before deploying your stack, you need to manually build your images and push them to a Docker registry (e.g., Docker Hub or a private registry).

 - For example: